1984Doc/AI-Scribe/README.md

 If this was successful, you need to download the files that I wrote [HERE](https://github.com/1984Doc/AI-Scribe).
 Unzip the files (if the hyperlink doesn't work https://github.com/1984Doc/AI-Scribe).

 Run the `server.py` file.
 This will download the files to help organize the text after converting from audio.

+Run the `client.py` file and edit the IP addresses in the `Settings` menu.